This article explains how the various integrations work between Envoke and third party software.

 Access to the APIs is available at no extra cost with the Professional, Multi-account and Pay As You Go Plans.
 See billing plan details.

-This daily list upload is available with the Professional, Multi-account and Pay As You Go Plans: It's free for the first account and costs $100/mo for subsequent accounts.
-Contact Envoke support to learn more and for technical requirements.
+This daily list sync option is available with the Professional, Multi-account and Pay As You Go Plans.
+Contact us via chat support to get started.

-Update your CRM system when contact data changes in Envoke
+Update your CRM system with changes in Envoke

 You can use a special type of API called "web hooks" to receive data from Envoke when contacts are created and updated.
 Read technical details to set up web hooks.